redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 # Persistence

-## Golden Ticket - Pass the Ticket (get our hands on the krbtgt password hash, we could create our own self-made custom TGTs, also known as golden tickets)
+## Golden Ticket - Pass the Ticket (get our hands on the krbtgt password hash and we could create our own self-made custom TGTs, also known as golden tickets)
+outcome: The permission of the user whom we used the krbtgt password hash **will be inherited ** to the current user who we used for lateral movement
+Condition: we first either have access to a **Domain Admin's group account** or to have **compromised the domain controller** itself to work

-- Get the NTLM hash of the krbtgt account, along with the domain SID
+- Get the NTLM hash of the krbtgt account (i.e. **Domain Admin's group account**), along with the domain SID
 ```
 ./mimikatz.exe privilege::debug
 ./mimikatz.exe lsadump::lsa /patch